mpsonntag/snippets/notes/projects/bc_poster_gallery/timetable.md

 ### Until first week of August
-- [BCOS] provide Online poster sheet with all available abstract IDs to G-Node for Poster upload code generation
+- [BCOS] provide Online poster sheet with all available abstract IDs to G-Node for Poster upload code generation -> this should be changed; include the poster upload codes already in the first data csv transfer from G-Node to BCOS
 - [G-Node] add poster upload codes to the SciBo posters CSV tables
 - [BCOS] finalize Poster order in SciBo posters CSV tables
 - [G-Node]